phytoestrogen/MTD/README.md

 Measurement and Target Database!
 Hi there, you might know me as Kurin, I've decided to undertake the task of digitizing and compiling all of Oratory1990's and Resolve's measurements here!

-I extracted all of Oratory's measurements from the https://github.com/jaakkopasanen/AutoEq/tree/master/measurements/oratory1990/data repository.
+I extracted all of Oratory's measurements from the https://github.com/jaakkopasanen/AutoEq/tree/master/measurements/oratory1990/data.
 As for Resolve's measurements I scoured the web for any place where he's uploaded measurements (Headphones.com discord, Headphones.com forums, Headphones Show YouTube channel, @ResolveReviews on Twitter, etc) and traced them manually.

 I didn't include any tilted DF targets but you can tilt any target or measurement using the guide in: How to tilt targets.png